samiralam/rules-compendium/docs/index.md

     ---

-    Stat blocks and lore for hundreds of D&D monsters.
+    Stat blocks and lore for the monsters of the realm.

     > :material-clock-fast: Coming soon